WatermelonSalt/MailSend/README.md

 # MailSend - A Python script to send emails to multiple people via [gmail](smtp.gmail.com)

+This project was only meant for experimenting with the smtp protocol with gmail, and shouldn't be used actually for applications

 ## Introduction

 MailSend is a script written in Python which is capable of sending HTML formatted emails